Lebanese Navy: Training

 The Lebanese Naval Forces send nearly all of their Navy officers for training abroad in a variety of European countries as well as the United States.
 Each country offers different training depending on the specializations of each officer.
 Officers sent to the United States have undergone schooling in surface warfare and experienced on job training with the US Coast Guard.
 Many Lebanese Naval Forces Engineers head to France where they receive education regarding detection, transmission, and artillery.
 Skills used in much of the domestic duties of the Lebanese Naval Forces from initial staff courses, amphibious training, and maritime drug enforcement are taught at British academies.
 The skills of the Lebanese Naval Forces are not incredibly diverse or necessarily advanced to the level of European countries due to their limited human resources and equipment.

 Cooperation with the UNIFIL MTF

 The existence of the UNIFIL Maritime Task Force is helping the Lebanese Navy to enhance the skills of its personnel through the periodical joint exercises and daily cooperation.
-Upon the arrival of the MTF to the region (after the 2006 Lebanon War), the Lebanese Navy began jointly working with the navy in lead, which at the time was the Italian Navy, in order to insure a successful outcome to the assigned peace operation.
+Upon the arrival of the MTF to the region (after the 2006 Lebanon War), the Lebanese Navy began jointly working with the navy in lead, which at the time was the Italian Navy, in order to ensure a successful outcome to the assigned peace operation.